ajaypatil108/Route-Planner/README.md

 Route Planner was developed as a final project for Udacity's C++ Developer nano-degree program.
 It uses A* path search to find shortest distance to the goal.
 The project uses OSM map data.
-I also gained additional knowledge of how lane segments, intersections and other map features are constructed from individual nodes.
+Apart from coding the algorithm, I also gained in-depth knowledge of how lane segments, intersections and other map features are constructed from individual nodes.

 When executed, the program takes input co-ordinates (x,y) for start location and destination.
 Consider a square with (0,0) being bottom left and (100,100) being top right.
 Enter any combinations of start/goal points within this limit.
 The code uses closest node available to user input for path search.

 A map with shortest path rendered is then presented to the user.

+Here's an example with (10,10) as start point and (50, 50) as goal.
 <img src="map2.png"/>

 ## Dependencies for Running Locally